Punk is Dead

 In conclusion: Punk is long dead by the time the documentary starts.
 The bands, with one exception noted above, are barely garage bands and the fans are begging for a dollar to buy a pint of MD 20/20.
 Apparently, there are skinhead Nazis that prey on these youths, but we never see one and Spheeris really drops the ball, not getting one to sit down and tell their story.

 On some level, it is an interesting look at a slice of life on the margins, but the combination of bad people and awful music makes this an unpleasant ride.
 One wishes for a filmmaker who could see what she really was looking at.

-Honestly, the picture quality is one reason that the movie got a such a low score.
-This isn’t some underground punk tape from 1981 it’s a movie from 1998.
+Honestly, the picture quality is one reason the movie got a such a low score.
+This isn’t some underground punk tape from 1981, it’s a movie from 1998.

-Penelope Spheeris at this time is a director with two dozen credits and almost thirty years’ experience.
+Penelope Spheeris is a director with two dozen credits and almost thirty years’ experience.
 One would expect a better looking film.